It used to just be three propositions: price, quality, and convenience…

-I wanted to share these two, most of all, because if you can nail your value and deliver the human elements in between (even in amongst everything else demanding your attention) then your business will be in good shape.
+I wanted to share these two, most of all, because if you can nail your value and deliver the human elements in between (even amongst everything else demanding your attention) then your business will be in good shape.

-If you are also interested in more about experience and the work we’re doing this year, you can do one of three things.
+If you are also interested in more about the experience and the work we’re doing this year, you can do one of three things.

 - Let me know your take on client experience.
 Do you see it as something that’s important?
 Are you working on it this year?
 Are you interested in more insight?
 If you’re in the latter, email me and I’ll share.